PatrickTangwen/DSC180A-Quarter1-Integration/README.md

 # DSC180A-Quarter1-Integration

-## Instructions for accessing AWS in local machine
+## Instructions for accessing AWS on a local machine.

 1. Open terminal <br>
 2. Navigate to the repository directory: <br>